wingkwong/leetcode-the-hard-way/solutions/0900-0999/0921-sort-an-array-medium.md

 ### Merge Sort using In-place Merging

 In this approach, merging happens $in-place$, changes are made in the original arrays itself by modifying the reference variables.
+This solution gives $O(n log n)$ time complexity and $O(1)$ space complexity.

 <Tabs>
 <TabItem value="java" label="Java">